kantarcise/notebook/Success/Money/readme.md

 If you are not focused, you are just trying to do a lot of things at once or you are easily distracted.

 ---

+## Alex Hormozi - Closer Framework

+- **Clarify why the prospect is there.**  - You need to identify what they need help with.
+No understanding = no sell.

+- **Label the problem.** - What are they struggling with?
+What's not working?
+Then confirm you're on the same page.
+Without identifying the enemy, you cannot win the war.

+- **Overview the prospect's pain.** - Ask what they've done in the past.
+Diagnose why it didn't work.
+Do this until you've gone through all their failures.
+This automatically positions you as the logical solution.

+- **Sell vacation to your prospect.** - Identify the top 3 things that will help.
+Explain why each is important to their success.
+Confirm they understand why each variable is essential.
+This helps them understand how you're going to actually get results.

+- **Explain away the prospect's concerns.** - Overcome the three main objections.
+Blaming circumstances (Time, Money, Fit) Blaming others (Spouse, Partner, Kids, Employees) Blaming self (Avoiding the decision, extrapolating past to present)

+- **Reinforce the prospect's decision.** Once they've paid, you need to prevent buyer's remorse.
+Give them a huge hit of dopamine to reaffirm their purchase.Ex: Personal videos, Handwritten cards, Swag Boxes, Personalized Onboarding, Timely communication within expectations, etc. When you reward people for buying, they respond by sticking around.